thanhtschoepe/obsidian-publish/content/Sometimes, objected oriented programming is the right choice.md

 # Where it doesn't

-**Redux.** I tried pitching this at my current job, but Redux wants plain objects everywhere.
+**Redux.** I tried pitching this at my current job, but [[Redux at scale - what actually works|Redux wants plain objects everywhere]].
 Middleware, selectors, serialization — all assume POJOs.
 Wrapping and unwrapping constantly defeats the purpose.

 If your stack is heavily Redux-based, this pattern probably isn't worth the friction.